resonatehq/docs/docs/dialing-up-the-reliabilty.md

 ```

 ## Adding Resiliency with the Resonate Library
-> mode: resilient
+> To elevate your code to the next level of reliability, embrace the Resonate library.
+With a slight modification to your async functions, allowing them to accept a Context object, you can leverage Resonate's run method.
+This transforms promises into resilient entities, capturing progress in-memory.
+Even after encountering failures, operations seamlessly resume from the last checkpoint.
+Yes.
+You can use this sdk WITHOUT an external server dependency!

+> Reliability Meter: RESILIENT

 import myMid from '../static/img/rel_mid.png';

 <img src={myMid} alt="Example banner" width="200" />

-REMIND: no volatile store in sdk --
-ResilientStore
+&nbsp;

 ```bash
 # download resonate sdk
 npm install @resonate/sdk
 ```

-To elevate your code to the next level of reliability, embrace the Resonate library.
-With a slight modification to your async functions, allowing them to accept a Context object, you can leverage Resonate's run method.
-This transforms promises into resilient entities, capturing progress in-memory.
-Even after encountering failures, operations seamlessly resume from the last checkpoint.

 ```tsx title="src/resilient-promises.tsx"
 import { Resonate } from '@resonate/sdk';